Spectrum Next: The evolution of the Spectrum

-We did a good job with the Spectrum Next, but it wouldn’t be complete if we didn’t made it to last.
-While you can use the Next with old CRT RGB monitors, it also support VGA and modern HDMI monitors and TVs, future-proofing the computer for decades to come.
+We did a good job with the Spectrum Next, but it wouldn’t be complete if we didn’t make it to last.
+While you can use the Next with old CRT RGB monitors, it also supports VGA and modern HDMI monitors and TVs, future-proofing the computer for decades to come.

-We added the option to add a Raspberry Pi Zero as a slave co-accelerator board, taking the Spectrum Next to a whole new level.
-In other words, with a Raspberry Pi Zero slotted into its place, the Spectrum Next can use the RPi memory, CPU and GPU to do its bidding.
-Imagine what demosceners can do with this… An OpenGL ZX Spectrum?
+We added the option to add a Raspberry Pi Zero as a co-processor board (standard in Accelerated models), taking the Spectrum Next to a whole new level.
+In other words, with a Raspberry Pi Zero slotted in its place, the Spectrum Next can use the RPi memory, CPU and GPU to do its bidding.
+Imagine what people could do with this… An OpenGL ZX Spectrum?
 Who knows!

-The Spectrum Next was born out of the incredible (and hacky) minds of Victor Trucco and Fabio Belavenuto, Speccy enthusiasts who have been keeping all sorts of retro hardware alive for the past 20 years.
-Once they created the hardware and software to make it run (the project was then called TBBlue), Rick Dickinson joined the group to wrap all that goodness into one heck of a design that any true Sinclair fan should fall in love with.
+The Spectrum Next was original born out of the incredible (and hacky) minds of Victor Trucco and Fabio Belavenuto, Spectrum enthusiasts who have been keeping all sorts of vintage hardware alive for the past 20 years.
+Once they created the hardware and software to make it run (the project was then called TBBlue), others joined the group to wrap all that goodness into one heck of a design that any true Sinclair fan should fall in love with.

 Recognised as a key figure in the MSX hardware scene in Brazil, Fabio is a computer scientist with a not-so-hidden passion for the Speccy (the MSX vs Speccy in Brazil was analogous to the C64 vs Speccy in the UK).
 He’s the co-creator of the TBBlue Spectrum board, the starting point of the Next hardware.